Galadrin/py-vercel/README.md

 This configuration is doing a few things in the `"builds"` part:

 1. `"src": "index.py"`
-   This tells Now that there is one entrypoint to build for. `index.py` is a file we'll create shortly.
+   This tells Vercel that there is one entrypoint to build for. `index.py` is a file we'll create shortly.
 2. `"use": "@jgtvares/py-vercel"`
-   Tell Now to use this builder when deploying your application
+   Tell Vercel to use this builder when deploying your application
 3. `"config": { "maxLambdaSize": "15mb" }`
    Bump up the maximum size of the built application to accommodate some larger python WSGI libraries (like Django or Flask).
 This may not be necessary for you.

-### 2. Add a Now entrypoint
+### 2. Add a Vercel entrypoint

 Add `index.py` to the root of your application.
 This entrypoint should make available an object named `application` that is an instance of your WSGI